-Is it okay to meditate lying flat on your back?
+Is it OK to meditate lying flat on your back?

 This is a very popular question, and from a real purist point of view, meditation can be done in one of four postures: standing, sitting, lying and walking.
 However, it is not quite as straightforward as that, and here’s why: